redis-field-engineering/redis-enterprise-observability/grafana/README.md

 * [Node-Memory](dashboards/workflow/nodes/redis-software-cluster-node-memory.json)
 * [Node-Requests](dashboards/workflow/nodes/redis-software-cluster-node-requests.json)

-Note that these dashboards, and their associated display panes, all have links in the top-right, for the dashboards, and in the top-left for the panes, that make it easy to navigate from the main dashboard to the relevant detail information.
+Note that these dashboards, and their associated display panes, all have links in the top-right for the dashboards, and in the top-left for the panes, that make it easy to navigate from the main dashboard to the relevant detail information.

 ### Alerts